MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

    :::image type="content" source="media/manage-teams-owner.png" alt-text="Screenshot that shows the Apps option in the Manage team page that teams owners can view.":::

 * When an app is updated in a team, all team members can access the updated app.
-However, team members must still give their consent to use the same app in their other contexts.
+However, team members must still give their consent to update the same app in their other contexts.

-* After updating in a context, the app automatically updates only in the contexts that the user is a member of and the previous version of the app was added.
+* After updating in a context, the app automatically updates only in the contexts that the user is a member of and in the context where the previous version of the app was added.
 The app isn't updated in teams and groups that the user isn't a part of.
 The new version of the app isn't added to teams or groups where the app wasn't originally added.

 * Teams admin can't forcibly update an app for a user if the user doesn't provide consent to an app.

+* If the app developer changes the ID of a bot in a newer version of an app, then a new bot instance engages with users.
+The previous bot is no longer part of the app (developer changes the `botId` property in the app manifest file) and the chat history is left as is to preserve it.
+The icon and name of the previous bot reverts to the values that the developer provided when registering their bot in [Microsoft Bot Framework](https://dev.botframework.com/).
+The previous bot doesn't display the icon or the name of the new version of the app.
+The previous bot doesn't belong to any app (as `botId` isn't mentioned in app manifest file) and hence app permission policies don't apply to it.

 ## Related articles